 Postdoctoral mentoring is an important training component that expands beyond the traditional research experiences that a postdoc will obtain in an individual faculty lab.
 Postdoctoral fellows whose mentors are GCSC faculty affiliates are encouraged to participate in our cross-college mentoring program.
 This program is designed to engage first year and experienced postdocs with meaningful topics to help them gain knowledge and skills needed for successful careers.
 The topics addressed in a mentoring year are based on the interests of participants, such as:

-- Locate career opportunities and prepare application materials
+- Locating career opportunities and prepare application materials

-- Navigate professional development issues for academic through private industry careers
+- Navigating professional development issues for academic through private industry careers

-- Manage the complexities of developing independent careers
+- Managing the complexities of developing independent careers

-- Develop balance between professional and personal obligations
+- Developing balance between professional and personal obligations

-- Communicate more effectively with individuals and groups
+- Communicating more effectively with individuals and groups

 - Identify and successfully apply for research funding